srikanthbathi/Java/README.md

 Points to be noted while creating private final variables --  IF we declare an object as final means it holds reference to an object, then the state of the object may be changed by operations on the object, but the variable will always refer to same object.

-** An instance of immutable class can be considerd as final object**
+**An instance of immutable class can be considerd as final object i.e the state cannot be changed**

 Example-